JeanArnaudRitouret/scrappingchef/README.md

 ### How to deploy the platform_new app into Google App Engine?
 - run `make deploy`

-### How to delete previous versions of the app?
+### How to delete previous deployed versions of the app which have no traffic split anymore?
-- run
+- run `make delete-old-deployed-versions`

 ### Which urls are available?
 Read-only urls are available on the cloud app: